Chris Connor discography

 This is the discography of singer Chris Connor.
-Connor recorded approximately 42 albums and several singles between the years 1949 to 2003.
+Connor recorded approximately 42 albums and several singles between the years 1949 and 2003.
 This discography lists all known first-release EPs, LPs and CDs released by the singer, and includes some live recordings released on CD containing her 1950s radio performances.

 Early studio recordings (1949–1953)

 Chris Connor moved to New York in 1949 and secured a job as a big band singer, working with Claude Thornhill and his vocal group The Snowflakes.
 Connor toured with Thornhill off and on until 1952, when she joined the Jerry Wald Orchestra.
 After a brief period with Wald, she landed her dream job as a replacement for June Christy in Stan Kenton's orchestra.
 Including an alternate recording of All About Ronnie, Chris Connor only recorded 8 songs in the Capitol Records studio with Kenton's band.
 After non-stop touring in the United States and performing live on radio, she left the Kenton band in late 1953 to establish herself as a solo performer.